-Town centre uses (Use Classes A1-A5, B1, C1, D1 and D2) that attract large numbers of people should be located within the boundaries of the town, district and local centres identified on the Policies Map.
-Changes of use to and within these Use Classes will be permitted within town centre boundaries, where they accord with other relevant policies including policies DM8 and DM9 (primary or secondary shopping frontages).
+Town centre uses that attract large numbers of people should be located within the boundaries of the town, district and local centres identified on the Policies Map.
+This will primarily consist of (Use Classes A1-A5, B1, C1, D1, D2), but may also include arts, cultural, tourism, entertainment uses or other sui generis uses, where appropriate.
+Changes of use to and within these Uuses Classes will be permitted within town centre boundaries, where they accord with other relevant policies including policies DM8 and DM9 (primary or secondary shopping frontages).
 Particular considerations will be those in relation to amenity, design, access and parking.

 Proposals will be considered taking into account the scale of the development proposed in relation to the size of centre and its position within the retail hierarchy identified in LPP1 policy DS1.
-Proposals for town centre uses that attract large numbers of people which are located outside defined centres will need special justification and should avoid significant harmful impacts on those centres (see LPP1 policies WT1 and MTRA2).
+Proposals for town centre uses that attract large numbers of people which are located outside defined centres will need special justification be subject to a sequential test and should avoid significant harmful impacts on those centres (see LPP1 policies WT1 and MTRA2).
 Proposals for small scale town centre uses (up to 278 sq.m. in size) outside of defined centres will be approved where they provide a local facility or service, subject to compliance with other relevant policies of the Plan.

-Changes of use that result in a net loss of town centre uses (Use Classes A1-A5, B1, C1, D1 and D2) at ground floor level will not be permitted within the identified town centre boundaries.
+Changes of use that result in a net loss of town centre uses (Use Classes A1-A5, B1, C1, D1, and D2 and other uses considered as town centre uses) at ground floor level will not be permitted within the identified town centre boundaries.
 Town centre uses and residential uses will be permitted on the upper floors of buildings within all parts of the identified town centres, should they be suitable for such uses and subject to compliance with other relevant policies of the Plan.